Furniture Fair coming to Green Tree Mall

 A new Planet Fitness and At Home store have also recently opened near Green Tree Mall.

-The News and Tribune reached out to Furniture Fair for comment but hadn't heard back as of press time.
+The News and Tribune reached out to Furniture Fair for comment but hadn’t heard back as of publication time.

 Commented